zeyunbei/zeyunbei.github.io/content/authors/admin/_index.md

 ---

 I’m currently a 5th-year PhD candidate from City University of Hong Kong and Xiamen University.
-My research falls into the fields of asset pricing, corporate finance, political risk management, and global supply chains.
+My research falls into the fields of asset pricing, corporate finance, political risk, and global supply chains.
 Before studying in CityU and XMU, I graduated from Hunan University with a bachelor’s degree in Finance.

 I am very fortunate to be advised by Prof. Yaxuan Qi from City University of Hong Kong and Prof. Yinggang Zhou from Xiamen University.